dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 user plane protocol that are mainly derived from the architectural requirements, and they are described below:

-- Supporting PDU Session Type Variations
+- Supporting PDU Session Type Variations:

    Given that UP protocol is required to support all PDU session types:
    IPv4, IPv6, Ethernet, and Unstructured.
 However, it is expected that some deployment cases allow candidate protocol to adopt only one or